mothur/mothur.github.io/_wiki/classify.seqs.md

 ## name

-The name parameter allows you add a names file with your fasta file, if you enter multiple fasta files, you must enter matching names files for them.
+The name parameter allows you add a name file with your fasta file, if you enter multiple fasta files, you must enter matching name files for them.

 ## count